-Here are just 15 examples of Mormons who lived lives that were so inspiring, they were turned into full-length films.
+Here are just 15 examples of Latter-day Saints who lived lives that were so inspiring, they were turned into full-length films.

 But the movie captures one of the most tragic moments in Latter-day Saint Mark Schultz's life.